SeverSet/DevOps_online_Dnipro_2022Q1Q2/m4/task4.2/readme.md

   ## 6) To rename a user, use the usermod command with the following syntax:
       usermod -l new_user opd_user
 ___
-## 7) skell_dir - The directory of files to use for the newly created custom directory.
+## 7)The /etc/skel/ directory (skel is derived from "skeleton") is used to start the home directory when a user is first created.
 ___
 ## 8) To completely delete a user and all his data from the system, you need to execute the following command:
     deluser -frZ user_name